srajat/Online-Voting-System/README.md

 1. Create a new <del>Project</del> Website in Visual Studio
 2. Fork this repo
 3. Copy all the files in this repo to website's folder
-4. Configure Database on the machine accordingly
+4. Configure Database on the machine accordingly (Using voting.mdf file checked in)
 5. Run the website
 </pre>